writer/writer-framework/docs/docs/quickstart-tutorial.md

 update(initial_state)
 ```

-Now notice that our Message showed up, and it is displaying the message "Hello, World!".
+Now notice that _Message_ showed up, and it is displaying the message "Hello, World!".
 To have better access to state parameters and to make it clear on which parameters our function depends, we define them at the top of the function.
 Notice that some of them need to be mapped to appropriate types.
-The slider input returns float values by default, so here, as we will need integers, we cast values to int.
+The _Slider input_ returns float values by default, so here, as we will need integers, we cast values to int.

 ```python
 def update(state):